flatbill/eleventy-netlify-boilerplate/pages/home.md

 I guess I'll try this with an addition Nav option, called SwordFish.
 Build a web page all about Sword Fishing, and show it when he Navs there.

+> paragraph starts here.
+Look mom, i'm using markdown in swordFish.md don't forget, all the css is in file: eleventy-netlify-boilerplate/_includes/assets/css/inline.css

+and swordFish.ntk should be a layout skeleton.
+It should not
+have all the words in it.
+put those words in here, in the .md file.